angelocatalani/hexagonal_architecture/README.md

 If the persistence layer changes, the domain layer also changes.
 Same thing for the presentation layer.

+The violation of the SRP principle in the 3-layer architecture is due to the propagation of changes from the lower layers to the upper layers.

+To stop this change propagation we could use the DIP.

 #### Promotes database-driven design instead of domain-driven

 To develop a feature we need to start with the persistence layer.